susestudio/studio-help/200_create/213_howto/106_xen-howtos.md

 # Xen Howtos

-## Note to Xen howtos

-* These howtos are related to Xen DomU appliances built with SUSE Studio.
+These howtos are related to Xen DomU appliances built with SUSE Studio.
 Some if not all of these changes can be made automatic by scripting them.
-* In order to boot a DomU Xen guest you need to have a running xen hypervisor with a priviledged Dom0 xen appliance booted.
+In order to boot a DomU Xen guest you need to have a running xen hypervisor with a priviledged Dom0 xen appliance booted.
-* Note that Virtual Machine images built in SUSE Studio do NOT include a Swap space.
+Note that Virtual Machine images built in SUSE Studio do NOT include a Swap space.
 It is a common practice to leave swap management up to the hypervisor.

+* This will become a table of contents (this text will be scraped).
+{:toc}

-How to start a Xen guest
+## How to start a Xen guest

 Every DomU Xen guest comes from studio as a .tar.gz package that needs to be unpacked in order to start the guest.
 Once unpacked you will find some directory containing two files like this: